brajeshwar/brajeshwar.github.io/_posts/2011/2011-08-25-how-to-wiggle-and-arrangedelete-apps-in-launchpad-in-mac-os-x-lion.md

----
-layout: post
-title: How to wiggle and arrange/delete apps in Launchpad in Mac OS X Lion
+# How to wiggle and arrange/delete apps in Launchpad in Mac OS X Lion
----

 {% include video source="youtube" id="ggxORMUm8fQ" %}